-(a) Composition of the registered substance (Annex VI, 2.3.):
+(a) Composition of the registered substance (Annex VI, 2.3):

-The substance composition corresponds to the chemical representation of what the substance consists of and is therefore an essential part of substance identification and the corner stone of all the REACH obligations.
+The substance composition corresponds to the chemical representation of what the substance consists of and is therefore an essential part of substance identification and the cornerstone of all the REACH obligations.

 ECHA notes that the registration does not contain sufficient information for establishing the composition of the registered substance and therefore its identity, as required under Annex VI, Section 2.3 of the REACH Regulation.
-More specifically, the provided chemical name and description indicates that the substance contains isoalkanes and cyclics with a predominant carbon number of C11-C14 and aromatics at a concentration of <2%.
+More specifically, the provided chemical name and description indicates that the substance contains n-alkanes, isoalkanes and cyclics with a predominant carbon number range of C10-C13 and aromatics at a concentration from 2 to 25 %.
 However, the relevant individual constituents or groups of constituents have not been identified and reported in section 1.2 of the substance dataset.
 In addition, the information provided in section 1.4 is not sufficient to derive a meaningful composition of the substance.
 Therefore, the substance identity, including the chemical name, could not be verified.

-Following section 4.3 of the Guidance for identification and naming of substances under REACH http://guidance.echa.europa.eu/docs/guidance\document/substance\id\en.pdf, the Registrant should note that for UVCB substances (substances of Unknown, or Variable Composition, or of Biological origin) presenting a large number of constituents, such as the registered substance, the following applies:
+Following section 4.3 of the Guidance for identification and naming of substances under REACH http://guidance.echa.europa.eu/docs/guidance_document/substance_id_en.pdf, the Registrant should note that for UVCB substances (substances of Unknown or Variable Composition, or of Biological origin) presenting a large number of constituents, such as the registered substance, the following applies: